Fishing

 What Fishing Involves

 Fishing typically involves sitting quietly for long periods of time whilst you wait for fish to take on your bait.
 For this reason, you will probably need to allow yourself a few hours to ensure you have time to catch something.
-A book or magazine will help you to while away the hours.
+If you're a first timer and have never been fishing before, we recommend using one of the wonderful guided tours listed below.

 You don’t need any special clothes to go fishing, however, waterproofs are essential in wet weather as you may be sitting outside for a long period of time.
 During the summer, you will need sun cream and a sun hat to prevent sunburn.
 Wearing layers will allow you to add and take away as required.

 In the England and Wales, it is a legal requirement to hold a rod licence to fish with a rod and line for salmon, trout, freshwater fish, smelt, and eel.
 Children under 12 do not need a licence but an accompanying adult who assists the child will need one.
-You can buy licences at your local post office for as little as £3.75 for one day.
-Failure to obtain a licence can result in a fine of up to £2,500.
+You can buy licences at your local post office.
+Failure to obtain a licence can result in a very large fine.

 Where to Go Fishing in the Lake District